j0rd1smit/j0rd1smit.github.io/content/blog/2023-09-30-obsidian-copilot/index.md

 featured_image_size: 600x
 ---

-I have been using GitHub Copilot daily ever since I got access to it.
+Ever since I got access to GitHub Copilot, I have been truly amazed by its capabilities.
-I often suffer from the white page syndrome, where I just don't know how to start a new project.
-For these cases, Copilot is a great help since it will keep suggesting possible code snippets which I actively use as starting points.
-Recently, I have been using Obsidian a lot for note-taking.
+It continuously keeps feeding me possible completions for my code and text.
+They might not always be perfect, but they are often good enough to be used as a starting point and prevent me from suffering from the white page syndrome.
-However, within Obsidian, I often encounter the same white page problem.
+I'm also an avid user of Obsidian, a note-taking application, where I often encounter the same white page syndrome.
+This often resulted in me either writing my longer notes in my IDE using copilot or procrastinating and not writing the note (or blog) at all.
+The engineer in me saw this as a challenge, which resulted in the [Obsidian Copilot plugin](https://obsidian.md/plugins?search=Copilot%20auto%20completion).
+Like the name suggests, this plugin adds Copilot-like auto-completion to Obsidian with the help of the OpenAI API, which looks something like this:

+{{< figure src="images/demo.gif" caption="An example where the plugin suggests a Latex formula based on all the text in the note." >}}

-So, I wondered what would it take to implement a Copilot-like plugin for Obsidian?
+You might be wondering what does it take to implement a Copilot-like plugin for Obsidian?
 It turns out that all comes down to three questions:

 - How do we obtain completions?
-- How do ensure that the obtains are in type of completions we expect?
+- How do we ensure that the obtained completions are the type of completions we want?
-- How do design an maintainable software architecture for such a plugin?
+- How do we design a maintainable software architecture for such a plugin?

 ## Obtaining completions

 The thing that makes Copilot so powerful is that its predictions take the text before and after your cursor into account.
 If you know a bit about transformers, you might think that is a bit strange since autoregressive transformers like GPT-3 only take previous tokens into account in their predictions.
-So, how do you force a these autoregressive transformer-based model to take the text before and after the cursor into account in its prediction?
+So, how do you force an autoregressive transformer-based model to take the text before and after the cursor into account in its prediction?
 This problem is solvable with some clever, prompt engineering.
 We tell the model that we give it some text with the format `<text_before_cursor> <mask/> <text_after_cursor>,` and its task is to respond with the most logical words that can replace the `<mask/>`.
 In the plugin, we do this using the following system prompt: